podondra/gym-rl/surveys/reinforcement-learning.md

 ## Exploration and Exploitation

+This section is going to introduce one central problem of reinforcement learning.
+The need to balance exploration and exploitation is big challenge in reinforcement learning.
 Actions whose estimated value is greatest are called *greedy* actions.
 Selecting one of these actions is *exploiting* current knowledge of the values of the actions.
 If a non-greedy action is selected than an agent is *exploring* cause it enables to improve estimate of the non-greedy action.
 Exploitation maximize the expected reward one step and exploration may produce greater total reward.
 It is impossible to explore and exploit with any single action selection so this is referred as *conflict* between exploration and exploitation.
-The need to balance exploration and exploitation is big challenge in reinforcement learning.

 ### A \\(k\\)-armed Bandit Problem

-The \\(k\\)-armed bandit problem is named by analogy to [slot machine][slot-machine].
+The \\(k\\)-armed bandit problem is named by analogy to [slot machine][slot-machine] and it is well suited to demonstrate the exploitation and exploration problem.
 An agent is repeatedly faced with a choice among \\(k\\) different actions in *non-associative*, *stationary* setting (action taken only in one situation).
 After each choice it receive a numerical reward from a stationary probability